 We’ve tested these email templates across all the major desktop, web and mobile clients, using Litmus.

 You also might be interested in this Grunt task for compiling and testing html emails.
 This is what we used to design and test our transactional emails.
 It’s a good way to manage your email layouts, compile SCSS, inline CSS and send out a preview to your inbox.

+These are free and open-sourced, so feel free to use them as you wish.
 If you do use them, we’d love to know about it.
 Leave us a link in the comments to your product or service.
+Discuss on Hacker News

-You’ll learn: 1) How to track and improve your reputation as a sender, 2) The dos and don’ts of building and maintaining your lists, 3) How to improve your email engagement, and more.
+You’ll learn: 1) How to track and improve your reputation as a sender, 2) The dos and don’ts of building and maintaining your lists, 3) How to improve your email engagement and more.